-This course introduces a practical way to apply systems thinking to understand the problem and reveal the social, economic and environmental factors that may contribute to it.
+In Using Systems Think to Unpack Problems, you’ll learn how to apply systems thinking in a practical way to understand the problem and reveal the social, economic and environmental factors that may contribute to it.
 With these insights, you will be able to make better decisions about where to intervene and know which behaviours to target.

 For behaviour change programs to be successful, we need everyone to be on the same page.
 One of the tactics we use to achieve this is by showing how problems emerge from systems.

 By examining the interconnections and/or influences between networks, processes, policies and organisations, we are better able to identify some of the challenges (i.e., silos, competing agendas, organisational cultures) that may be playing a role.

 Systems mapping helps us identify the range of influences contributing to the problem to reveal parts of the system where behaviour change can have the biggest impact – ideally for the least effort.

 BehaviourWorks Australia Toolbox series of practical short courses are designed to support skills development and the application of behavioural science theories, techniques and methods.
 See our other short courses:

 Please check our frequently asked questions.
 If you can’t see an answer there -